Meuse → Mosel → Rhine - The Netherlands

 The St Andries connection is a small link with a big impact: it ties two major river routes together and provides a controlled, navigable transition between them.

-Crossing from Waal to Maas
+Crossed from Waal to Maas by Canal St. Andries

 Entering the Meuse (for a short stretch)

-You now enter the Maas (Muese) river at about KM 209.
+You now enter the Maas (Meuse) river at about KM 209.
 And we go starboard, in the "Afvaart".
 Weird ey?
 No, not really, because from here, it is only 6,5 KM to the entrance of the "Maximakanaal".
 And that canal will bring us straight to the location where the Maximakanaal will end up in the Zuid-Willemsvaart.

 On the Meuse, at marker 215, cross the river to the entrance of the Maximakanaal.
 Do this again by passing the mouth of the Maximakanaal, make a U-Turn and enter Maximakanaal going "upstream"